newtsjm/fractal-pset/README.md

 have been the case; but just to cautious, if you are using NetBeans, you should create an empty project first (or one from existing sources after unpacking pset-code-2017.zip).
 That will create a build.xml file (and all its supporting files) automatically.
 You can then rename that file for safe-keeping, and move the version provided here in to replace it.
-If you have already put in come customisations of your own into build.xml, then you probably just want to add the customized parts of the given file (the last parts) into your own existing build.xml file.
-To do that look for the sections after the big comment very near the end of the file.
+If you have already put in some customisations of your own into build.xml, then you probably just want to add the customized parts of the given file (the last parts) into your own existing build.xml file.
+To do that look for the sections after the standard big comment, near the end of the file, and then move them into your own build.xml, after your other customisations.